-- Unrevised resubmissions of applications not invited to submit full proposals in a previous year.
+Unrevised resubmissions of applications not invited to submit full

-Each application must be submitted to the APSF electronically via the APSF website (dev2.apsf.org).
-Each submission should include a cover letter, 3-page project description, CV of the PI, and bibliography.
-Applications should be prepared to complete a form that provides information about the investigator team and will include the following questions: “What is the patient safety problem you will address?” and “How do you think this problem will impact anesthesia safety?”
-The project description must be no longer than three single-sided pages, single-spaced, with a 12 pt. font size and with 1-inch margins on all sides.
-All pages must be numbered and include a footer with the Principal Investigator’s name.
-Cover letter, CV, and Bibliography are not part of the three-page limit.
-The LOI should be organized as follows:
+    proposals in a previous year.

+    Each application must be submitted to the APSF electronically via the APSF

+    website (dev2.apsf.org).
+Each submission should include a submission form,

+    cover letter, 3-page project description, CV of the PI, and bibliography.

+    Applications should be prepared to complete a form that provides information

+    about the investigator team and will include the following questions: “What

+    is the patient safety problem you will address?” and “How do you think this

+    problem will impact anesthesia safety?”
+The project description must be no

+    longer than three single-sided pages, single-spaced, with a 12 pt. font size

+    and with 1-inch margins on all sides.
+All pages must be numbered and include

+    a footer with the Principal Investigator’s name.
+Cover letter, CV, and

+    Bibliography are not part of the three-page limit.
+The LOI should be

+    organized as follows:

-- Cover Letter: On letterhead of the institution that is sponsoring the investigation, addressed to the SEC Chair, from the principal investigator and to include the title of the project.
+    - Cover Letter: On letterhead of the institution that is sponsoring the

+    investigation, addressed to the SEC Chair, from the principal investigator

+    and to include the title of the project.